Rafael Devers Preview, Player Props: Red Sox vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.22 team ERA that ranks 15th across all league pitching staffs.
+- The Dodgers have the 15th-ranked team ERA across all league pitching staffs (4.21).

-- Dodgers pitchers combine to give up 144 total home runs at a clip of 1.1 per game (to rank 13th in the league).
+- Dodgers pitchers combine to rank 12th in baseball in home runs surrendered (146 total, 1.1 per game).

-- In his most recent outing on Friday, Aug.
-18 against the Milwaukee Brewers, the righty went seven scoreless innings while surrendering four hits.
+- In his last time out on Sunday against the Miami Marlins, the left-hander tossed seven innings, giving up one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.